needle-mirror/com.unity.entities/Documentation~/chunk_iteration.md

 ---
 # Accessing entity data

-Iterating over your data is one of the most common tasks you will perform when implementing an ECS system.
-ECS systems typically process a set of entities, reading data from one or more components, performing a calculation, and then writing the result to another component.
+Iterating over your data is one of the most common tasks you need to perform when you implement ECS systems.
+The ECS systems typically process a set of entities, reads data from one or more components, performs a calculation, and then writes the result to another component.

-In general, the most efficient way to iterate over your entities and components is in a parallelizable Job that processes the components in order.
-This takes advantage of processing power from all available cores and data locality to avoid CPU cache misses.
+The most efficient way to iterate over entities and components is in a parallelizable job that processes the components in order.
+This takes advantage of the processing power from all available cores and data locality to avoid CPU cache misses.

 The ECS API provides a number of ways to accomplish iteration, each with its own performance implications and restrictions.
 You can iterate over ECS data in the following ways:

-* [JobComponentSystem Entities.ForEach](entities_job_foreach.md) — the simplest efficient way to process component data entity by entity.
+* [SystemBase.Entities.ForEach] — the simplest efficient way to process component data entity by entity.

-* [IJobForEach](entity_iteration_job.md) — use a job struct to efficiently iterate over entities.
-(IJobForEach is equivalent to using Entities.ForEach in a JobComponentSystem, but requires more manually written setup code.)

-* [IJobForEachWithEntity](entity_iteration_job.md#with-entity) — slightly more complex than IJobForEach, giving you access to the entity handle and array index of the entity you are processing.

-* [IJobChunk](chunk_iteration_job.md) — iterates over the eligible blocks of memory (called a *Chunk*) containing matching entities.
-Your Job Execute() function can iterate over the Elements inside each chunk using a for loop.
-You can use IJobChunk for more complex situations than supported by IJobForEach, while maintaining maximum efficiency.
+* [IJobChunk] — iterates over the eligible blocks of memory (called a **[chunk]**) that contain matching entities.
+The job `Execute()` function can use a for loop to iterate over the elements inside each chunk.
+You can use [IJobChunk] for more complex situations than [Entities.ForEach] supports, while maintaining maximum efficiency.

-* [ComponentSystem](entity_iteration_foreach.md) — the ComponentSystem offers the Entities.ForEach delegate functions to help iterate over your entities.
-However, ForEach runs on the main thread, so typically, you should only use ComponentSystem implementations for tasks that must be carried out on the main thread anyway.

-* [Manual iteration](manual_iteration.md) — if the previous methods are insufficient, you can manually iterate over entities or chunks.
-For example, you can get a NativeArray containing entities or the chunks of the entities that you want to process and iterate over them using a Job, such as IJobParallelFor.
+* [Manual iteration] — if the previous methods are insufficient, you can manually iterate over entities or Chunks.
+For example, you can use a job such as `IJobParallelFor` to get a `NativeArray` that contains entities or the Chunks of the entities that you want to process and iterate over.

-The [EntityQuery](ecs_entity_query.md) class provides a way to construct a view of your data that contains only the specific data you need for a given algorithm or process.
-Many of the iteration methods in the list above use a EntityQuery, either explicitly or internally.
+The [EntityQuery] class provides a way to construct a view of your data that contains only the specific data you need for a given algorithm or process.
+Many of the iteration methods in the list above use an [EntityQuery], either explicitly or internally.

+**Important:** The following iteration types should not be used in new code:

+* IJobForEach
+* IJobForEachWithEntity
+* ComponentSystem
+* JobComponentSystem

+These types are being phased out in preference to [SystemBase] and will become obsolete once they have gone through a deprecation cycle.
+Use [SystemBase] and [SystemBase.Entities.ForEach] or [IJobChunk] to replace them.

+[SystemBase]: entities_job_foreach.md
+[Entities.ForEach]: entities_job_foreach.md
+[SystemBase.Entities.ForEach]: entities_job_foreach.md
+[IJobChunk]: chunk_iteration_job.md
+[EntityQuery]: ecs_entity_query.md
+[Chunk]: xref:Unity.Entities.ArchetypeChunk